DIAGNijmegen/website-content/README.md

 ## Building the website locally

+To build a website:

 1. Run `build.sh`
-2. Use browser sync in a one of the website directories: `browser-sync start --server output --files output`
-3. Run pelican in `website-pathology`: `pelican content --autoreload  --output output`
+2. Run pelican in `website-pathology` (or any other website): `pelican --autoreload`
+3. Start the development server: `pelican --listen`

+(On Non-windows you can combine step 2 and 3 with `pelican --autoreload --listen`)

+To build the css:

 4. Run css build in `radboudumc-theme`: `npm run deploy-watch`

 ## Design resources